Welcome

 Every fortnight our dedicated volunteers produce and dispatch around 60 minutes of local news on a memory stick free of charge to our listeners.
 Please Get in Touch if you know of someone who might benefit from our service.

-The latest copies of Havant’s Talking Newspaper can be downloaded here and listened to on your computer, tablet or smart phone.
+The latest copies of Havant’s Talking News can be downloaded here and listened to on your computer, tablet or smart phone or directly from the Talking News Federation website.

 The producers’, editors’ and readers’ rotas are available on the Members’ page under Rotas.